j4ck4l-24/ctf-writeups/nullcon goa 2023/TypicalBoss.md

 ## Vulnerability Identification

-As we observe the hashed passwords, we notice that some of them start with '0e'.
-This is a common vulnerability in PHP, where the hashed password is interpreted as 0 instead of the actual hash value, e.g., '0e12345678912345678920202020202020202020'.
+As we observe the hashed passwords, we notice that password of admin starts with '0e'.
+This is a common vulnerability in PHP, where the hashed password is interpreted as 0 instead of the actual hash value '0e12345678912345678920202020202020202020'.

 ## Exploiting the Vulnerability